MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/access-fleet-hub-cluster-kubernetes-api.md

 ms.service: azure-kubernetes-fleet-manager
 ---

-# Access the Azure Kubernetes Fleet Manager hub cluster's Kubernetes API
+# Access the Kubernetes API for an Azure Kubernetes Fleet Manager hub cluster

 If your Azure Kubernetes Fleet Manager (Kubernetes Fleet) resource was created with a hub cluster enabled, you can use it to centrally control scenarios like Kubernetes resource propagation.
 In this article, you learn how to access the Kubernetes API of a hub cluster that the Kubernetes Fleet resource manages.